supposedly/nutshell/README.md

 # E[(2, 3)] and SE[wutz] say "map this cell (E or SE) to this variable"

-# N[NE: (2, 3)] is a TENTATIVE syntax that, if implemented, would spawn a cell to the north
+# N[NE: (2, 3)] says "spawn a cell to the north
-# that maps the *northeastern* state variable to the (2, 3) literal.
+# that maps the *northeastern* state variable to the (2, 3) literal."

-# NE[E] would, similarly, spawn a cell to the north that maps the eastern state variable
-# to the northeastern cell's current state.
-# Tentative because it's ... weird, and inconsistent because you can't do something like
+# Be careful with this last syntax!
+You cannot, for example, write
-# N[SE: (2, 3)] unless you were to exceed the speed of light
+# N[SE: (2, 3)] -- it implies a violation of the speed of light.
 ```
-- Within these "post-transition cardinal direction specifiers" (referred to as "output mappings", formerly "PTCDs"), the `_` keyword says "leave the cell as is".
+- Within these "post-transition cardinal direction specifiers" (referred to as "output specifiers", formerly "PTCDs"), the `_` keyword says "leave the cell as is".

 ## To do
 - DOCS!
 Or at least a proper introductory writeup.
-- Implement the "tentative" output-map syntax from above.
 - Allow transitions under permutational symmetry to make use of a shorthand syntax, specifying only the quantity of cells in each state.
 For example, `0,2,2,2,1,1,1,0,0,1`
   in a Moore+permute table can be compacted to `0, 2:3, 1:3, 0:2, 1`.
   Unmarked states will be filled in to match the number of cells in the transition's neighborhood, meaning